autumn-info-442a/team-a/documents/architecture.md

 - _**NavBarView**_
   - Responsibility: This component remains static on all pages and displays Accessitech’s branding and tabs navigating to other screens.
   - Resides: Client-side only
-  - Other components:
-    - NavBarView communicates with UserController to determine user input, and alters display depending on that.
   - Stub:
     ```
     class NavBar extends Component() {